bluesky-social/atproto-website/content/guides/identity.md

 ## DID Methods

 The [DID standard](https://www.w3.org/TR/did-core/) supports custom "methods" of publishing and resolving DIDs to the [DID Document](https://www.w3.org/TR/did-core/#core-properties).
-A variety of existing methods [have been published](https://w3c.github.io/did-spec-registries/#did-methods) so we must establish criteria for fitness in this proposal:
+A variety of existing methods [have been published](https://w3c.github.io/did-spec-registries/#did-methods) so we must establish criteria for inclusion in this proposal:

 - **Strong consistency.** For a given DID, a resolution query should produce only one valid document at any time.
 (In some networks, this may be subject to probabilistic transaction finality.)
 - **High availability**.
 Resolution queries must succeed reliably.